 Conclusion: Hormones Shape Our Connections

-When it comes to love and lust, hormones are the real driving forces behind our feelings.
+When it comes to love and infatuation, hormones are the real driving forces behind our feelings.
 Dopamine may make you feel a rush of attraction, while oxytocin helps you build a lasting emotional bond.
 Serotonin and endorphins play a role in maintaining happiness, and testosterone helps fuel desire.
 All of these chemicals work together to create the complex emotions we experience in relationships.

 So, the next time you find yourself feeling drawn to someone, remember that your brain is hard at work.
-Hormones and brain chemistry are shaping your attraction, and understanding these biological factors can help you navigate the journey from lust to love with more clarity and insight.
+Hormones and brain chemistry are shaping your attraction, and understanding these biological factors can help you navigate the journey from infatuation to love with more clarity and insight.